-Education generally follows the same trajectory in Scandinavian countries and is comprised of mandatory primary school time of nine or ten years, followed by optional upper secondary and higher education.
+Mandatory primary education and emphasis on preschoolEducation generally follows the same trajectory in the five Nordic countries and is comprised of mandatory primary school time of nine or ten years, followed by optional upper secondary and higher education.
 Most schools and education institutions are public, and the vast majority of pupils and students are admitted in public institutions.
-Yet both the number of private schools and pupils in private schools increased over the past years.
+Yet both the number of private schools and pupils in private schools in Norway increased over the past years.
+Moreover, there is a strong emphasis on pre-primary education in the countries to facilitate female employment.
 Despite these commonalities, however, the education systems are not identical.
-For example, there is stronger emphasis on preschool in Sweden, while elementary school in Norway is divided into several stages.
+For example, Sweden offers one year of optional so-called preschool class the year before children enter primary education.
+Moreover, elementary school in Norway is divided into several stages.
 The countries also follow different national curriculums, which cannot be deviated from.